virtualsquare/virtualsquare.github.io/status.md

 Note: can enter experimental only as it needs vdeplug4

 ### libpam-net
-Packaged.
-Need some final checks and can enter the NEW queue.
+Packaged. ready to enter the NEW queue.

+### randmac
+Packaged, ready for NEW

 ### libvpoll-eventfd
 Packaged.
 Some checks needed for the kernel module.
 Almost ready for the NEW queue.

-### lwipv6 (old)
-There is ftbfs with glibc-2.31 (doko). `lwipv6_1.5a-6` is going to be upladed.

-### randmac
-Packaged, ready for NEW

 ### libvdeplug\_vdesl:
 Ready to be packaged.